 THE MFA PROGRAM

-The Master of Fine Arts in the Book Arts Program began in 1985, and emphasizes the art, craft, and history of the handmade book.
+The MFA Book Arts Program began in 1985, and emphasizes the art, craft, and history of the handmade book.
 We are located in the College of Communication and Information Sciences, School of Library and Information Studies (SLIS), at The University of Alabama in Tuscaloosa; a verdant, traditional campus located on the banks of the Black Warrior River.

 The MFA Book Arts Program is a 60-credit hour course of study in the Arts and Technologies of the Book.
 Individual artistic expression is emphasized through development of craft skills based in historical principles, practice, and technique.
 Courses in letterpress-printing and publishing, typography, hand bookbinding, hand papermaking, and the history of the book provide training and context for the role of the book as a medium for expression in art and society.
 Our emphasis is on the book as an integrated unit, although there is opportunity for a student who wishes to pursue a specific interest in one or more of these areas after the initial year of general study.